 This is the case for Anthony Blinken (State), Lloyd Austin (Defense), Alejandro Mayorkas (Homeland Security), William J. Burns (CIA Director), Janet Yellen (Treasury), Linda Thomas-Greenfield (Ambassador to the UN), Gina Raimondo (Commerce), Cecilia Rouse (Chair of the Council of Economic Advisors), John Kerry (Special Envoy for Climate), and even Tom Vilsack (Agriculture).

-44 year old Jake Sullivan, Biden’s National Security Advisor, is not yet a CFR member, but has been a Senior Fellow at the Carnegie Endowment for International Peace (a think tank “promoting active international engagement by the United States”) and a member of the US German Marshall Fund’s “Alliance For Securing Democracy” (a major promoter of the “Russiagate” disinformation campaign), both of which are run by senior CFR members.
+Jake Sullivan, Biden’s National Security Advisor, is not yet a member of the CFR, but he is a member of the Trilateral Commission.
+In addition, Sullivan has been a Senior Fellow at the Carnegie Endowment for International Peace (a think tank “promoting active international engagement by the United States”) and a member of the “Alliance For Securing Democracy” (a major promoter of the “Russiagate” disinformation campaign), both of which are run by senior CFR members.

 (Update: Additional CFR members in Joe Biden’s incoming administration include Susan Rice (White House Domestic Policy Council Director), Jeffrey Zients (Coronavirus Coordinator), Wendy Sherman (Deputy Secretary of State), Jon Finer (Deputy National Security Advisor) and Eric Lerner (Office of Science and Technology Policy).
 Victoria Nuland (Under Secretary of State for Political Affairs) is the wife of former CFR member and PNAC cofounder Robert Kagan.)